-The Board have declared a 3.0 cent per share fully franked final dividend payable on 31 October 2023.
-The Ex-Date for the dividend is 16th October 2023.
+The Board have declared a 6.5 cents per share fully franked final dividend payable on the 31 October 2023.
+The Ex-Date for the dividend is 16 October 2023.

 Other than the above there has not arisen in the interval between the end of the financial year and the date of this report any other item, transaction or event of material and unusual nature likely, in the opinion of the Company, to significantly affect the operations of the entity, the results of those operations, or the state of affairs of the entity, in future financial years.